johndoe-one/openvice/README.md

 # OpenVice
 OpenVice - open source cross-platform engine for Grand Theft Auto: Vice City.
-Code written on C language for simple and clear development (standard C language C89 with K&R / Linux Kernel code style).
-You will need an original copy of the Grand Theft Auto: Vice City to use OpenVice.
+Code written on C language for simple and clear development (C language with K&R / Linux Kernel code style).
+You will need an original copy of the Grand Theft Auto: Vice City to using OpenVice.

 ## System requirments
 * Supported OS: Windows, GNU/Linux, macOS;
 * OpenGL 3.3.

 ## Build
-Project uses C89 language and cross-platform libraries, so you can build engine for many OS (including Windows, GNU/Linux, macOS).
+Project uses C language and cross-platform libraries, so you can build engine for many OS (including Windows, GNU/Linux, macOS).

 ### Windows
 1. Install **Visual Studio Community 2019** (or any Visual Studio version);
 2. Copy GLFW source code to **glfw_source/** folder in root folder project;
 3. Copy GLEW source code to **glew_source/** folder in root folder project;
+3. Copy CGLM source code to **cglm_source/** folder in root folder project;
 4. Open **Command shell**;
 5. Go to project root directory;
 6. Build project with **cmake** (or with cmake-gui);